 Understanding these risk factors can help communities, families, and individuals take proactive steps to reduce the risk of substance use and overdose during the holidays:

-• Encourage Healthy Coping Mechanisms: Promote stress-relief activities like exercise, meditation, and engaging in meaningful traditions.
+- Encourage Healthy Coping Mechanisms: Promote stress-relief activities such as exercise, meditation, and meaningful traditions.

 In summary, the holiday season can be a time of joy, but it also presents unique challenges for individuals struggling with substance use.
 By fostering awareness and creating supportive environments, we can help reduce the risk of overdoses and promote healthier ways to navigate the complexities of this time of year.
 If you or someone you know is struggling with substance use, seeking professional help is an important step toward recovery.